|

 organized schedule against teams from Marshfield, Chippewa Falls,

-cities were fielding teams and traveling considerable distances by train,
+and the surrounding cities were fielding teams and traveling considerable

-accompanied by their fans, to find prospective opponents.
+distances by train, accompanied by their fans, to find prospective

 appropriately enough the “State Baseball League,” was formed in 1901 and